AliceAlicek2304/fcj-workshop/content/5-Workshop/5.2-Prerequiste/1-Create-VPC/_index.md

 9. Configure your **Number of public subnets** and **Number of private subnets**.
 For Amazon RDS deployments, you'll typically need private subnets for your database instances and public subnets for resources that need internet access.

-   **ðŸ”’ Security Note**: Place your RDS instances in private subnets to enhance security by preventing direct internet access to your databases.
+   **🔒 Security Note**: Place your RDS instances in private subnets to enhance security by preventing direct internet access to your databases.

 10. (Optional) If resources in private subnets need internet access, configure **NAT gateways** in each AZ where you have resources requiring outbound connectivity.

-    **ðŸ’¡ Pro Tip**: For production environments, deploy NAT gateways in each AZ to eliminate cross-AZ dependencies and improve fault tolerance.
+    **💡 Pro Tip**: For production environments, deploy NAT gateways in each AZ to eliminate cross-AZ dependencies and improve fault tolerance.

 11. (Optional) For IPv6 outbound connectivity from private subnets, select **Yes** for **Egress-only Internet Gateway**.